AlgoMaster Logo

 Not Ideal For

 • Nearly sorted data.
-Algorithms like insertion sort or Timsort can exploit existing order for O(n) performance on nearly-sorted input.
+Algorithms like insertion sort or Timsort exploit existing order for O(n) performance on nearly-sorted input.
 Merge sort does the same amount of work regardless.